deadlydog/deadlydog.github.io/_posts/2024-01-11-I-was-the-guest-for-the-100th-episode-of-The-PowerShell-Podcast.md

   - Often focus on infrastructure security as well.
   This could be things like ensuring applications are only able to accept https traffic (not http), and that only up to date TLS versions are allowed.
 - Platform Engineering
-  - Ideally a dev team is able to just specify the git repository that contains their application code, and what type of application it is (web service, background service, cron job), and the platform will take care of the rest to ensure the application is deployed in a safe a secure manner, including an automated rollback process in case of failure.
+  - Ideally a dev team is able to just specify the git repository that contains their application code and what type of application it is (web service, background service, cron job), and the platform will take care of building and deploying the app in a safe and secure manner, including an automated rollback process in case of failure.
-  It may also perform additional tasks, such as security penetration testing, vulnerability scanning, and automated load testing.
+  It may also perform additional tasks, such as static code analysis, security penetration testing, vulnerability scanning, automated load testing, and more.

 ### My favourite thing I use PowerShell for